TMEIT/website/README.md

 ### tmeit.se (2022)
 The current version of tmeit.se has been in development since 2018 when Lex got elected as Webbmarskalk!

-The original website was 7 years old at the time and looked pretty outdated.
+The old website was 7 years old at the time and looked pretty outdated.
 The goal was to build a new, modern, and flexible website from scratch to replace the original website.

 Development was pretty slow the first few years since it was a large, complicated project, starting from scratch.
 There were a number of revisions and rewrites of the early code.